OscarBF11/OscarBF11/README.md

 ## Contact
 - LinkedIn: https://www.linkedin.com/in/oscarbf/
-- Web: https://www.anscon.es - my small consulting startup.
+- Web: https://www.anscon.es/ - my small consulting startup focused in build things simple, smart and efficient with the power of AI.